mattzuzolo/chat/README.md

 ## More

-This project was bootstrapped with a Create-React-App: https://github.com/facebook/create-react-app
+This project was bootstrapped with Create-React-App: https://github.com/facebook/create-react-app

  ## License